Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 If you feel sick, you should still get tested for COVID-19.

 You are fully vaccinated 2 weeks after your final dose.
-Until those 2 weeks have passed, you should continue to get tested if you work in a high-risk setting or experience frequent contact with the public.
+Until those 2 weeks have passed, you should continue to get regularly tested if you work in a high-risk setting or experience frequent contact with the public.

 What about false positive testing results?